Meet the Team

 Lauren Kwant - Practice administration

-With a background in physiotherapy Lauren has been involved in Neuro Physio at Home since 2017 in a non-clinical capacity.
-Lauren combines this with her work as an HCPC registered art psychotherapist with a passion for the role of creativity in holistic health and wellbeing.
+Previously a paediatric physiotherapist Lauren has been involved in Neuro Physio at Home since 2017 in a non-clinical capacity.
+Lauren combines this with her current work as an HCPC registered Art Psychotherapist with a passion for the role of creativity in holistic health and wellbeing.